dan-kwiat/kitchen-recipes/components/kombucha.md

 Scoop out the tea then stir in the sugar until dissolved.

-Cover the jug and leave to cool completely e.g. overnight
+Cover the jug and leave to cool completely e.g. overnight.

 <!-- Note: if your jug is lidless, you'll lose 100-200ml water to evaporation just in
 the 4 minutes brewing time.
 Put the jug on electric scales if you don't believe